ReviBa/NLP-project/README.md

 # Usage
 We created a playground.ipynb file for you, where you can load the models and interact with them.
-Here some example of our models unswers:
+Here some example of our models answers:

 ![image](https://github.com/ReviBa/NLP-project/assets/54176455/9562304c-6b30-4814-86d2-b1e279280976)